-- Essential fatty acids oils from salmon, such as (Wholemega) or plant-based oil.
+- Essential fatty acids oil, such as FeelGood Omega.

 I suggest you avoid fish oils and blends that have not been independently tested for mercury and other heavy metals.
 I have seen such oils being a source of these toxins and find repeatedly elevated levels in dogs on fish diets and fish oil blends.